 (Having scan-read some of Prof Modood’s excellent published writings, and exchanged several enlightening emails with him, I’d summarise his view on the teaching of British values as follows: although he disgrees with the current legislation requiring the promotion of secular British values when teaching SMSC development, he doesn’t reject the idea of an educational ethos grounded in national values, but calls for a new nationalism – a more inclusive ‘Britishness’ that welcomes religious and secular diversity.
 I hope I’ve got that right.)

 In the context of our discussion about teaching British values, I invited the professor to read this article.
 His only comment was to nit-pickingly point out an alleged error in my article’s title.
 I was wrong, he said, to enlist Dr Samuel Johnson (who famously said that patriotism is the last resort of the scoundrel) in support of my anti-patriotism argument.

 The professor rightly surmised that I’d wrongly assumed – as do most people – that the famous saying meant that Johnson thought of patriotism as a disreputable thing, fit only to be used as a last resort by scoundrels.
 But as not many people know, the professor continued, Johnson wrote elsewhere of patriotism as an admirable love of one’s country, and clearly thought of it as a virtue.

-Stung by the criticism, I googled the 1775 ‘scoundrels’ quote was reported by Johnson’s amanuensis James Boswell without any context; and it’s not known what Johnson meant by it.
+Stung by the criticism, I googled the 1775 ‘scoundrels’ quote.
+Apparently, it was reported by Johnson’s amanuensis James Boswell without any context; and it’s not known what Johnson meant by it.
 However, as he apparently held patriotism in high esteem, he presumably didn’t mean what most of us think he meant, in our ill-read ignorance.